Average number of students offered a place per year

 Part IIA (Year 2)

-In Part IIA you take four papers chosen from a wide range, including papers such as the following dealing with different linguistic levels and perspectives:
+In Part IIA you take four courses chosen from a wide range, including papers such as the following dealing with different linguistic levels and perspectives:

 - Foundations of speech communication